cultpenguin/sippi-all/doc/index.rst

 ---------------------------
 Interfaces to :doc:`Matlab/Octave interface <../matlab-interface>` and :doc:`Python <../python-interface>` are available.

-:doc:`Python notebooks <Notebooks>` is a good starting point for using MPSlib with Python.
+:doc:`Python notebooks <Notebooks/index>` is a good starting point for using MPSlib with Python.

 Code
 ====